About Boone County

 Property & Public Records

-The Boone County Recorder's Office, located at 1905 Indianapolis Avenue, Suite 210, Lebanon, Indiana 46052, maintains all land and property records for the county.
-The office can be reached at (765) 482-0444 and operates Monday through Friday from 8:00 AM to 4:00 PM.
+Boone County Recorder's Office, located at 1905 Indianapolis Avenue, Suite 210, Lebanon, Indiana 46052, maintains all land and property records for Boone County.
+The office can be reached through the office operates Monday through Friday from 8:00 AM to 4:00 PM.
 The Recorder is responsible for recording and preserving documents including warranty deeds, quit claim deeds, mortgages, mortgage releases, liens, lis pendens, easements, rights-of-way, plat maps, surveys, and other instruments affecting real property.
+Indiana law requires these records to be publicly accessible under IC 36-2-11.

 - The Recorder's Office charges fees according to Indiana Code: $14.00 for the first page and $2.00 for each additional page for recorded documents, plus additional fees for various endorsements.